-In 2009, adjustments to our executive officers' total compensation were made based on an analysis of current market pay levels in the aforementioned Radford survey.
+In 2009, adjustments to our executive officers' total compensation were made based on an analysis of current market pay levels of peer companies and in published surveys.
 In addition to the market pay levels, factors taken into account in making any changes for 2009 included the contributions made by the executive officer, the performance of the executive officer, the role and responsibilities of the executive officer and the relationship of the executive officer's base pay to the base salary of our other executives.